 Hometown: Sheffield, England

-In five years he has coached an All-Region player, thirteen All-Conference players and placed twenty four players at four year schools, including fifteen at the NCAA Division I or II level.
+In five years he has coached an All-Region player, thirteen All-Conference players and placed twenty six players at four year schools, including sixteen at the NCAA Division I or II level.
 More importantly, twenty one of his sophomores have graduated with their Associates Degree.
 He has also established a successful summer camp program, with over 120 campers spending a week of their vacation in the Plainsmen gym each year!

 He came to FPC after spending five years as the associate head coach at NCAA program, Florida Tech.
 During his time there, the Panthers produced one of the best turnarounds in school history, including a twenty win season, a school record 11-0 start and being ranked as high as #11 in the nation.
 They also recorded six wins over teams nationally ranked in the top 25.
 He coached three All-Freshman players, the 2009 Freshman of the Year, eight All-Conference players, four All-Region players, the 2011 Region Player of the Year and the school's first All-American in twenty years!
 Individually, in 2007, he was named as one of the top ten assistant coaches in the country by Rivals.com.